simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 # Protect user's resource

 > [!WARNING]
-> In order to run the scenario, an OPENID and UMA server must be configured in a Visual Studio solution.
+> In order to run the scenario, an **OPENID and UMA server must be configured in a Visual Studio solution**.
 > The UMA2.0 server is relying on the OPENID server to authenticate end-users.

 In this tutorial, we are going to protect the picture of a user.